umanitoba-cssa/constitution/Constitution.md

 Other advocate roles may be added at the discretion of the Director of Advocacy.
 An applicant must self-identify as a member of the community they are self-nominating to advocate for.

 The Director of Advocacy is responsible for appointing Community Advocates and overseeing the self-nomination process.
 Community Advocates will be appointed at the end of September.
 Any unfilled Community Advocate positions may be open for the remainder of the academic year until they are filled.

+### Dismissal of Councillors
+Councillors, including Community Advocates, may step down from their role voluntarily by notifying an executive member.

+If necessary, the Council may vote to remove a Councillor from their role.
+The reason for this vote must be clearly documented, dated, and stored in case the club is under investigation.
+The Councillor must be notified of their possible dismissal, and of the reasons behind it, with at least two weeks' notice of the vote being conducted.
+During this time, the Councillor will be subject to temporary probation until Council votes to dismiss or retain them.

+As in [Article 2c: Executive Officer Dismissal Protocol](#article-2c-executive-officer-dismissal-protocol), criteria and reasoning for dismissal must not be discriminatory by nature and cannot be influenced by a person’s race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, record of offences, marital status, family status or disability.

 # Section 3: Club Changeover